 Ideally, let the batter sit for 15-30 minutes to allow the oats to hydrate.
 I have cooked them right away, but the pancakes turn out better and fluffier if it sits.
 So just sit down with your coffee and read the paper.
 (Tell everyone it's mandatory...part of the recipe!)

 Heat a nonstick griddle or large nonstick pan over medium heat.
-When hot pour batter onto griddle* and cook about 2-3 minutes per side.
-Makes about 30 pancakes.
+When hot, grease with oil, coconut oil, or butter, and pour the batter on the griddle.
+Cook about 2-3 minutes per side.
+(Makes about 30 pancakes.)